Oregon State visits Pacific following Washington’s 40-point game

 Stockton, California; Saturday, 10 p.m.
 EST

-BOTTOM LINE: Pacific hosts Oregon State after Lamar Washington scored 40 points in Pacific’s 95-94 overtime win against the Washington State Cougars.
+BOTTOM LINE: Pacific faces Oregon State after Lamar Washington scored 40 points in Pacific’s 95-94 overtime victory over the Washington State Cougars.

-The Tigers are 3-5 on their home court.
-Pacific has a 4-8 record in games decided by at least 10 points.
+The Tigers have gone 3-5 in home games.
+Pacific is fourth in the WCC with 9.4 offensive rebounds per game led by Elias Ralph averaging 2.5.

-The Beavers are 2-2 in WCC play.
-Oregon State ranks seventh in the WCC with 24.3 defensive rebounds per game led by Michael Rataj averaging 6.6.
+The Beavers are 2-2 against WCC opponents.
+Oregon State averages 76.4 points while outscoring opponents by 12.7 points per game.

 LAST 10 GAMES: Tigers: 1-9, averaging 71.0 points, 29.3 rebounds, 10.9 assists, 5.6 steals and 2.3 blocks per game while shooting 42.2% from the field.
 Their opponents have averaged 81.0 points per game.